A Critic's Meta-Review: 4/5

 Now, at the time, I had already read Animal Farm (thanks to my pal Casey, always with the fire book recommendations), as well as his seminal essay on the absurdity of political discourse, “Politics And The English Language” (thanks to a political book that I was reading that referenced it; funny how reading just sort of tosses you down the proverbial rabbit hole, ain’t it?
 Ain’t it?
 Ain’t it funny how it happens?).
 I figured if those books were any indication as to how this dude writes, then I was in for a real treat.

 Well, it turns out that I was right.
-This is one of my favorite books of all time.
+This is one of my favourite books of all time.
 Reading it at the age I did also helped to confirm my already present distaste for authority, which allowed me to comfortably weave in and out of disciplinary action without letting it affect my zen.
 Plus, I was never the best at math.
 So the whole 2 + 2 = 5 thing really spoke to me on a personal level.